matloff/polyanNA/README.md

 The function **lm.pa.ex1()**, included in the package, inputs some Census data on programmer and engineer wages in 2000.
-It regresses WageIncome against Age, Education, Occupation, Gender and WeeksWorked.
+It regresses WageIncome against Age, Education, Occupation, Gender, and WeeksWorked.

 We intentionally inject NA values in the Occupation variable, specifically in about 10% of the cases in which Occupation has code 102,